I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 That said, they’ve made great strides in this area with the Keyword Overview section, which allows you to batch upload a maximum of 100 keywords.
 The output is more intuitive, has a high match rate and lets me easily export a .CSV file.

-While no single SEO tool is completely accurate when reporting monthly search volume and keyword difficulty, using any of these tools will get you worlds closer to making informed decisions about your keywords than not using one.
+While no single SEO tool is completely accurate when reporting monthly search volume and keyword difficulty, using any of these tools will get you worlds closer to making informed decisions about what keywords are the right keywords for your specific website rather than not using one at all.
 When selecting one of these tools, the real decision comes down to budget.
+When making your decision on what paid SEO tool to implement into your technology stack, it’s best to look at your company’s unique needs and base your choice on which tool will help you meet those the best.

 Now it’s time to put that data to use.

-Status check: At this point you have a large list of keywords that you’ve uploaded into your keyword research tool.
+Status check: At this point of the keyword research process, you have a large list of keywords that you’ve uploaded into your keyword research tool.
 Our next step is to export all of our data into a spreadsheet and find the highest potential keywords.

 Each of the tools listed above allows you to export the full set of keywords you imported along with each keyword’s metrics.
 Export the .CSV.